A Complete Guide to Planning a School Carnival

 5. Make a Carnival Map

 Make your school carnival easy to navigate so all attendees can get the most out of it.
-Provide everyone with a map of the grounds beforehand, so they can find all the activities they want to try.
+Provide everyone with a map of the grounds beforehand so they can find all the activities they want to try.
 This goes double for the youngsters.
-Don’t forget to point out disability access points, restrooms, and first aid areas.
+Don’t forget to point out disability access points, restrooms, and first aid areas on the map.

 6. Secure Carnival Sponsors

 Attracting corporate or community sponsors for your school carnival is a sure way to boost the success and outreach of your fundraising event.
-Sponsors help increase awareness of your school festival by promoting it to their employees and customers via social media.
+Sponsors help increase awareness of your school festival by promoting it to their employees and customers.
 Most importantly, they create a financial backbone by helping to offset event costs.

-Remember, companies are looking for a win-win relationship when investing in your school carnival, so be sure to explain exactly how sponsoring your fundraiser will provide value to the local businesses you are prospecting.
+Companies are looking for a win-win relationship when investing in your school carnival, so explain exactly how sponsoring your fundraiser will provide value to the local businesses you are prospecting.
 Look for companies that support your school’s mission and values and align well with the event you’re planning.

 Here are some ideas on how to acknowledge your sponsors and thank them: